Bubbly Crispy Focaccia

 The Beauty of Cold-Fermented Focaccia

 Bread making can feel like a lot.
 But this one?
 It’s mostly hands-off.
-You mix, stretch it a few times, and let the fridge do the magic.
+You mix and let the fridge do the magic.
 Long fermentation = complex flavor and those classic air bubbles.
 It’s a technique that sounds fancy—but feels surprisingly chill.

 Frequently Asked Questions (FAQ)